 In 2020, NYS enacted restrictions on eligibility for CDPAP and personal care, requiring 2 or 3 Activities of Daily Living.
-As of March 2022 these changes are still not implemented because of the public health emergency.
+As of February 2024 these changes are still not implemented because of the public health emergency.
 Also, new Independent Assessor procedures to assess the need for CDPAP, personal care, and MLTC enrollment started May 1, 2022.
 See more about these changes here.

 The Consumer Directed Personal Assistance Program (CDPAP) is a statewide Medicaid program that provides an alternative way of receiving home care services, where the consumer has more control over who provides their care and how it is provided.
 Rather than assigning a home care vendor or agency that controls selection, training, and scheduling of aides, the "consumer" or the family member, friend or guardian directing his/her care performs all these functions usually done by a vendor.
 All counties - and now all mainstream Managed Care and Managed Long Term Care plans - are required to have a CDPAP program and notify “eligible individuals” of the option to join.
 Eligible individuals include those eligible for services provided by a certified home health agency, a long term home health care (waiver) program, AIDS home care program, or personal care (home attendant).

 The consumer can hire almost anyone, including any family members except his or spouse.
-Since April 2016, because of a change in State law, parents of disabled adult children have been able to serve as CDPAP aide if they are not also the recipient's designated representative, and with restrictions on whether they may live with the consumer.
+Since April 2016, because of a change in State law, parents of disabled ADULT children have been able to serve as CDPAP aide if they are not also the recipient's designated representative, and with restrictions on whether they may live with the consumer.
 See this article in Democrat & Chronicle, Nov.
 25, 2015.
 Social Services Law §365-f, subd.
 3, as amended by L. 2015 Ch.
 511, enacting Senate bill S05712-A (Sen. Simcha Felder).

 Before this change, spouses and parents could not be hired as the CDPAP aide.
 A son or daughter, son-in-law or daughter-in-law or any other family member could be the aides, provided the family member does "...not reside with the consumer or ... who resides with the consumer because the amount of care the consumer requires makes such relative's presence necessary...."
 18 NYCRR 505.28(b)(3)(amended 2011 to allow adult children, and daughter-in-law and son-in-law to be aides).
 Now, only spouses are prohibited from being hired as the aides.